Comparing Sequential Forecasters: Anytime-Valid Inference for Average Forecast Score Differentials

-Having defined the null hypotheses, we can now show that the exponential supermartingale underlying the construction of our CSs in Theorem~\ref{thm:main} can be used to construct a sequence of random variables that measure the accumulated evidence against the weak one-sided null.
-Formally, an \emph{e-process} \citep{ramdas2021testing} for the null $H_0$ is defined as a nonnegative sequence of random variables $(E_t)_{t=1}^\infty$, adapted to $(\calG_t)_{t=1}^\infty$, such that under $H_0$, the following holds:
+We now show that the exponential test supermartingale underlying the CS in Theorem~\ref{thm:main} can also be transformed to directly measure evidence against the weak one-sided null (rather than make a decision at a level $\alpha$).
+Formally, an \emph{e-process}~\citep{ramdas2021testing} for a (possibly composite) null hypothesis $\calH_0$ is defined as a nonnegative process $(E_t)_{t=0}^\infty$, starting at one ($E_0=1$), such that:

-where we take $E_\infty = \limsup_{t\to\infty} E_t$ for infinite stopping times.
-The term `process' is used to emphasize the fact that the condition $\mathbb{E}_{H_0}[E_\tau] \leq 1$ is true under $H_0$ at arbitrary \emph{stopping} times.
-Importantly, the time-uniform coverage guarantee for CSs is \emph{equivalent} to coverage guarantees at arbitrary stopping times (Lemma 3, \citet{howard2021timeuniform}; Proposition 1, \citet{zhao2016adaptive}), such that our CSs derived for arbitrary (not necessarily stopping) times also have coverage guarantees at stopping times.
-For each $t$, $E_t$ is also called an e-variable, and its realization is called an e-value \citep{vovk2021evalues,grunwald2019safe}.
-The notion of measuring evidence against the null directly corresponds to increasing one's wealth by betting against the null in game-theoretic statistics \citep{shafer2019language}.
+where we define $E_\infty := \limsup_{t\to\infty} E_t$.
+The larger the value of $E_t$, the more the evidence against the null.
+In particular, if the null is true, then it is unlikely to observe large values of the process at any stopping times (by Markov's inequality, $P(E_\tau \geq 1/\alpha) \leq \alpha$).
+An e-process is anytime-valid by definition~\eqref{eqn:eprocess_defn} (validity at arbitrary stopping times), analogous to the anytime-validity of a CS in Equation~\ref{eqn:cs_anytime_valid}, and the term `process' is also used to emphasize this property.
+An e-process can also be interpreted in a fully game-theoretic statistical sense: an e-process for a composite null measures the \emph{minimum} wealth among bets against each member of the null~\citep{ramdas2021testing}, such that it only grows large when there is evidence against all members.
+At a fixed $t$, $E_t$ is also called an e-variable, and its realization is called an e-value~\citep{vovk2021evalues,grunwald2019safe}.

 We can now define and show an e-process that corresponds to Theorem~\ref{thm:main}.
-Recall once again the problem setup in Section~\ref{sec:setup}. \begin{theorem}[Sub-exponential e-Processes for $H_0^\sfw$] Assume the same conditions as Theorem~\ref{thm:main}.
-Then, for each $\lambda \in [0, \lambda_\mathrm{max})$,
+(We can also define an analogous e-process corresponding to Theorem~\ref{thm:hoeffding}, but this is omitted due to space constraints.)
+The following e-process is for the weak one-sided null $\calH_0^\sfw(p,q)$ and is related to the lower confidence bound of the CS from Theorem~\ref{thm:main}; the e-process for $\calH_0^\sfw(q,p)$ is analogous and related to the upper confidence bound of the CS.
+Recall once again the problem setup in Section~\ref{sec:setup}. \begin{theorem}[Sub-exponential E-processes for $\calH_0^\sfw$] Assume the same conditions as Theorem~\ref{thm:main}.
+Then, for each $\lambda \in [0, 1/c)$,